Felixstowe: Strike continues at UK's biggest container port

 A picket line formed again on the second day of strike action, with the union saying it would be manned until 22:00 each day of the strike.

-The Port of Felixstowe, which is the UK's biggest container port, handles about 48% of container trade, and employs about 2,550 people, Unite said.
+The Port of Felixstowe handles about 48% of container trade, and employs about 2,550 people, Unite said.

 Port spokesman Paul Davey said the pay offer of "7% plus £500 was "a very fair offer indeed."